alvarezp/caddeus/README.md

 * Have one test file per module.
 For a module.o target, a test named module.t.c can exist.
 A module.t binary will be compiled and run.
   If succeeds, a timestamp file module.ts file will be generated.
+* Allow usage of scripted tests under the .tt extension.
 * Dependency chain for modules:
   - module.ts: module.t
   - module.t: module.to module.o